bobosneefdev/ZongoDB/README.md

 # ZongoDB
 Zod schemas + MongoDB = <3

+# About
-# Important Notes
+## Important notes:
-- This package isn't meant to be bullet-proof by any means, it's a project to help me learn.
+- I am always trying to improve/tweak things, breaking changes occur often.
-- I have tried to keep a bit of balance of overhead/type safety.
+- I have no background in security.
-- I am still relatively new to coding, so brace yourself if you look at the source code 😭
+- Zod V3 is slow, this wrapper will hurt performance.

+## Paths
+- Collection schemas are traversed and flattened into a map used for accessing nested schemas.
+- Here's how the traverser creates the map:
+  - Unwrap schema (get main schema within ZodOptional, ZodNullable, and ZodEffects)
+  - If the schema is a ZodObject or ZodTuple, all nested schemas will be traversed.
+  - If the schema is a ZodUnion, all possible schemas will be traversed.
+  - If a path for some reason has duplicate schemas, a ZodUnion will be created.
+- Curious about what paths are available in your instance?
+Just log the "flattenedSchemas" property.
+- Zongo uses this map to verify:
+  - Queried values (when using operators only existence is verified)
+  - Update values
+  - Transform function return data
+- When trying to query, update, or transform, provided paths MUST exist in the map.
+  - If it doesn't Zongo will throw an error.

+# Setup
-# Install
+## Install
 ```cmd
 npm install @bobosneefdev/zongodb
 ```

-# Config
+## Config
-Create and configure zongo_config.json in the root of your project.
-It's contents must be parsable by this Zod schema:
+Create and configure zongo_config.json in the root of your project according to this Zod schema:
 ```ts
 // Your config file must be parsable by this Zod schema.
 z.object({